-13 Feb Writing Memories into Family Histories: An Interview with Robin Edgar
+13 Feb Writing Memories into Family Histories with Robin Edgar

 Cory: Your class is about turning memories into family histories.
 In your class, will students tap into their family history to connect with ancestors, or are they using their memories to write a history for their descendants?

 Robin: It’s really both.
 They mostly come to get their stories down for future generations, but the process helps them connect to who they are and why they are here.

 Before there was a written language, oral societies used storytelling to explain and preserve their cultural history and the memories of ancestors; they explained the world that was both seen and unseen.
 The repetition of these stories created an affirming affect on individuals and helped to establish their value system.
 Today’s literate society still needs this powerful connection.
 That is why scrapbooking and genealogy are so popular.
 As individuals recall and record the stories about individuals and incidents that shaped their lives, they can also celebrate the similarities and differences across generational, socio-economic, and ethnic lines.

 Cory: The title of your first book, In My Mother’s Kitchen: An Introduction to the Healing Power of Reminiscence, implies that food is an important connection to family history.
 Why do you think food is a good prompt to explore family history?

 Robin: Since we generally eat three meals a day, with significant people in our lives, many memories are triggered by the smell or sight of foods.

 My first book, which I developed from the syllabus for my Folk School Writing course, is an introduction to using the senses (smell, sight, sound, sight) to recall, record, and celebrate the significant memories that help us recognize and value the individuals and incidents that shaped our lives.
 As a former actress and mime, I knew how sense memory worked to connect to an emotional event.